Voice Creation FAQs

 When recording a voice, CereProc try to ensure that the speaker maintains a consistent speaking style.
 Constant sharp changes in pitch, speed, volume, distance between speaker and microphone, or large changes in speaking style will have a negative impact on the voice and may result in the audio having to be rejected.

 CereProc are continually working to improve their voice-building technology.
-As mentioned above, CereProc offer HTS voices.
+As mentioned above, CereProc offer DNN voices.
 These have a different sound quality to our unit selection voices, but can be built with a lot less data.
-Some examples of HTS voices can be heard below:

 6. Voice creation costs